mlte-team/mlte/docs/docs/development.md

 $ make venv
 ```

 The other part of MLTE is the frontend and backend.
 These are used for visualizing the results of the SDMT process and provide a user-friendly interface to create the [Negotiation Card](negotiation_card.md) .
 This can be setup as explained in the demo section by using the `demo/run_environment.sh` script.
-This will start `MLTE` as 3 docker containers with an RDBS based backend.
-The frontend will be available at `localhost:8000` and will include a sample model, version, and [Negotiation Card](negotiation_card.md).
+This will start `MLTE` as 2 docker containers with a file system based store.
+This store will be populated with the data in `demo/store` which will include sample models, versions and [Negotiation Cards](negotiation_card.md) along with any results created by running the demo notebooks.
+This is volume mounted so any changes made using the frontend will be available locally in that same directory.
+The frontend will be available at `localhost:8000`.

 ```bash
 cd demo && bash run_environment.sh